SciML/JumpProcesses.jl/docs/src/jump_types.md

 # [Jump Problems](@id jump_problem_type)

-### Mathematical Specification of an problem with jumps
+## Mathematical Specification of a problem with jumps

 Jumps (or point) processes are stochastic processes with discrete state changes driven by a `rate` function.
 The homogeneous Poisson process is the canonical